blueskyletters/blueskyletters.github.io/_drafts/my-favourite-fictional-character.md

 I could write on and on about Anne of Green Gables as she has taken up a place in my heart as the best fictional character as well as in the hearts of many people across the world.

 Read [Anne of Green Gables](https://www.amazon.com/Anne-Green-Gables-AmazonClassics-Montgomery-ebook/dp/B073QRGDCW) on Amazon Kindle.

+You cana lso download a free pdf of the book [here](https://www.planetebook.com/anne-of-green-gables/).